annelo-msft/gists/lro/readme.md

 ## System.ClientModel types

 To account for variation in operation implementations across third-party cloud services, System.ClientModel provides minimal base types that expose only APIs to indicate whether an operation has completed, to enable rehydration, and a `Wait` method that returns when a polling LRO should stop polling, or an LRO update stream ends.
-Client libraries will add public operation-specific types derived from `OperationResult` to add APIs to address other requirements.
+Client libraries will add public operation-specific types derived from `OperationResult` to add APIs to address additional requirements specific to the operation.

 ### SCM OperationResult API